xavinanegron/xavinanegron/README.md

 👋🏻 Greetings!
 I'm Xavina.

--As a computer science undergrad, I extend my pursuit of knowledge beyond the classroom.
-This propels me to apply theoretical concepts to practical coding challenges in the real world.
+-As a **computer science undergrad**, I have a passion for acquiring knowledge that extends beyond the classroom.
+My goal is to apply theoretical concepts to real-world coding challenges!

--Currently, I'm a student at Nucamp's Full Stack Web and Mobile App Development bootcamp.
+-I'm currently enrolled in Nucamp's Full Stack Web and Mobile App Development bootcamp, where I'm delving into technologies like **JavaScript**, web development using **React**, mobile development with **React Native**, backend development with **Node.js**, and database management with **MongoDB**.

 -My passion lies in combining solid computer science fundamentals with the artistry of web development.